 The U.N.'s Independent International Fact-Finding Mission on Myanmar urged the international community to sever ties with Myanmar’s military and its network of defense contractors in China, Israel, North Korea, the Philippines, Russia, Singapore and Ukraine.

-The three-member U.N. panel said the revenues the military receives from domestic and foreign deals enables operations in which Myanmar soldiers carry out gross violations of human rights with impunity.
+The three-member U.N. panel said the revenues that the military receives from domestic and foreign deals enables operations in which Myanmar soldiers carry out gross violations of human rights with impunity.

 A web of foreign businesses implicated